jasonsbeer/AmigaPCI/TechnicalManual.md

 The PCI slots of the AmigaPCI can run in either AUTOCONFIG mode or software configuration* mode.
 The mode of each PCI slot is set by jumpers J100, J101. and J102.
 See table 2.2.

 In AUTOCONFIG mode, the PCI target device will be configured on startup like any other Amiga AUTOCONFIG device.
 The advantage of AUTOCONFIG mode is the ability to use the PCI device immediately upon startup without the need to load drivers from disk.
-This could support devices such as auto booting hard drives, SVGA video, sound cards, etc. Once the PCI target device is configured by the AUTOCONFIG process, the target device may be directly accessed by its base address(es), just as any other Amiga expansion card.
+This supports devices such as auto booting hard drives, SVGA video, sound cards, etc. Once the PCI target device is configured by the AUTOCONFIG process, the target device may be directly accessed by its base address(es), just as any other Amiga expansion card.

 Software configuration mode requires the PCI target device be configured in software in order to function.
 This mode supports PCI target devices not designed for the Amiga.
-During startup, the PCI Bridge is configured via AUTOCONFIG in the 32 bit Zorro 3 address space, which will supply a base address for the PCI Bridge through which the slots in software configuration mode may be accessed.
-Driver software may then poll the PCI Bridge base address with each device selection bit.
+During startup, the Local PCI Bridge is configured via AUTOCONFIG in the 32 bit Zorro 3 address space, which will supply a base address for the Local PCI Bridge through which the slots in software configuration mode may be accessed.
+Driver software may then poll the Local PCI Bridge base address with each device selection bit.
 See additional information in Section 2.3.

 PCI devices in AUTOCONFIG slots must be addressed via their AUTOCONFIG assigned base address.
-The PCI bridge will return $FFFF FFFF if and AUTOCONFIG slot is polled.
+The Local PCI bridge will return $FFFF FFFF if and AUTOCONFIG slot is polled.

 Table 2.2
 Software Config Slots|AUTOCONFIG Slots|J100|J101|J102